 - Avoid unnecessary debt.
 Conduct a thorough cost-benefit analysis and future forecasting looking into business expansion.

 Consider opportunity costs and the effects that occur with debt payments on cash flow.
-Excess debt can strongly affect the company rating, interest rates and borrowing in the future.
+Excess debt can strongly affect the company rating, interest rates, and borrowing in the future.

 There are ways to cut on business costs like material costs and to optimize your resources.
 Try this:

-- Sell leftover cardboard, paper and metal instead of recycling.
+- Sell leftover cardboard, paper, and metal instead of recycling.
 Look into ways you can use your waste to create another product.

 - Get the most out of your real estate.
 Centralize or consolidate any space possible and look into leasing unused space.

 Really consider if you need a full-time web developer, graphic designer, content writer, etc. Maybe you just need a few jobs a month?
 Offer part-time positions and be sure to outsource work for specialized tasks.
 However, choosing the cheapest freelancer isn’t always the smartest option as you might not get quality work in return.
-A good freelancer may have a high up-front cost but it’s better to pay someone one time for high-quality work then to pay someone over and over to fix it.
+A good freelancer may have a high up-front cost but it’s better to pay someone one time for high-quality work than to pay someone over and over to fix it.
 Fiverr and Upwork are top sites where you can find good quality and priced freelancers to get the job done.

 Shopping locally offers you more flexibility, because unlike big service providers, a small, local business can optimize their service to fit your needs like a glove.
 Write a list of all the major companies you work with and look into local listings to see if there is another company that costs less.